 November 7, 2007 ~ Ralph Joseph Reynolds, commonly known as singer Jody Reynolds, passed away in Palm Desert, California, USA ~ Best known for The Endless Sleep, a top 10 hit in 1958.
 Its follow-up, Fire Of Love, would chart significantly less but eventually become a blues-punk classic and later be covered by MC5 and the Gun Club ~ Reynolds was born in 1932

-November 7, 2005 ~ Country, country-pop singer Carrie Underwood releases her Some Hearts single ~ Written by Diane Warren.
+November 7, 2005 ~ Country, country-pop singer Carrie Underwood releases Some Hearts,, lifted off her album of the same name ~ Written by Diane Warren.
 Originally intended for Belinda Carlisle, who recorded the tune as a demo for her 1987 Heaven On Earth release, yet did not include it on the album.
-Recorded by Marshall Crenshaw, whose version failed to chart, Kelly Levesque, and Maria Arredondo prior to Underwood, who made it the sophomore single and title track of her debut album
+Prior to Underwood, the song had been recorded by Marshall Crenshaw, Kelly Levesque, and Maria Arredondo.
+Yet, despite only charting on the Billboard Adult Contemporary chart, where Underwood's single peaked at No.12, the song would become most closely associated with Underwood

 November 7, 1996 ~ ELla Mrija Lani Yelich O'Connor, commonly known as singer, songwriter Lorde, born in Auckland, New Zealand ~ Teaming up with producer Joel Little released her debut EP, Love Club, in 2013.
 It contained the single Royals which would make her an international sensation.
 A debut album, Pure Heroine would follow the same year.
 Lorde has also co-written songs for others including the Broods, Ariana Grande, and for the Bleachers

-November 7, 1993 ~ Jazz singer Adelaide Hall passed away in London, UK ~ Leading figure in the Harlem Renaissance with a career spanning seven decades.
+November 7, 1993 ~ Jazz singer Adelaide Hall, full name Adelaide Louise Hall, passed away in London, UK ~ Leading figure in the Harlem Renaissance with a career spanning seven decades.
 Has worked with artists such as Art Tatum, Ethel Waters, Josephine Baker, Louis Armstrong, Lena Horne, Cab Calloway, Fela Sowande, Rudy Vallée, Jools Holland, Duke Ellington, Fats Waller, and opthers ~ Hall was born in 1901

 November 7, 1992 ~ Edward Groner, commonly known as jazz bassist, pianist, singer Duke Groner passed away in Chicago, Illinois, USA ~ Worked with Nat Towles, Jimmie Lunceford, Horace Henderson, Kenny Clarke, Thelonious Monk, Buster Bennett, Wild Bill Davis, Jelly Holt, Horace Palm, Emmett Spicer, Kirk Stuart, Hurley Ramey, Wallace Burton, Jim Beebe, and others ~ Groner was born in 1908